run-ai/docs/docs/Researcher/workloads/workspaces/workspace-v2.md

          1. Press *Commands and Arguments* to add special commands and arguments to your environment selection.
          2. Press *Environment variable* to add an environment variable.
 Press again if you need more environment variables.
+         3. You can configure a new *Environment variable* from your credentials (of type generic secret, access key or username & password).
+When selecting an environment variable source from credentials - the predefined credentials name in the system and the available key types are displayed as an option.

       6. Select a compute resource from the tiles.
 If your compute resource is not listed, use the *Search compute resources* box to find it.
 Press *New compute resource* to create a compute resource if needed.
       7. Open the *Volume* pane, and press *Volume* to add a volume to your workspace.